 There are few wearable categories that offer up such a dizzying number of options as the fitness tracker.
-The number of models and brands is ever increasing, from Fitbit, Garmin and Misfit, picking between them is getting increasingly tricky.
+The number of models and brands is ever increasing, from Fitbit and Garmin to Misfit and Xiaomi, picking between them is getting increasingly tricky.

 While the previous crop of activity trackers just offered step and sleep tracking, newer bands include built-in heart rate monitors, increased sensors, waterproofing, GPS and smartphone notifications – making the latest bands hybrids between fitness trackers, running watches and smartwatches.

 Other features to take into consideration include the accompanying app software, battery life and the ease with which you can sync your data back to your phone or the web.

 Make the right choice however, and this small bit of tech can have you living healthier and feeling better.
 That's where we come in...

 Why buy a fitness tracker?

 While the fitness tracker has exploded in popularity, it's well worth taking a second to consider what you want from it.
 Many of the enquiries we get at Wareable from readers looking to buy a fitness tracker come from skewed notions about the data on offer.

 However, fitness trackers are often surrounded by misconceptions, partially fuelled by the opaque language and promises by manufacturers.

 While many fitness trackers will record bursts of activity, they are not adept to advanced metrics from specific sports.
 Those who do swimming, Zumba and pilates, for example, will only get a report of the movement or heart rate from those sessions and the calorific burn – not a break down of their performance.